German Shepherd Training

 Dog Training Websites With Free Tutorials

-Benji has spent 2 year in kennels unwanted and unloved
+Benji spent 2 years in kennels before being adopted

-This poor dog has now spent 2 years in kennels because he isn't perfect.
-Benji is a bit shy with new people initially but never aggressive and he loves other dogs.
+This poor dog spent over 2 years in kennels because he wasn't perfect.
+Benji was a bit shy with new people initially but never aggressive and he loves other dogs.
 He is a classic example of a dog overlooked because he is not perfect yet his problems would easily be overcome by a kind patient owner, willing to help Benji overcome his fear of humans.
+Benji was lucky and finally found that patient understanding owner and has flourished.
+He is a star on GSDR walks now, a firm favourite with everyone he meets.

-Benji came from Romania where he had a very poor start in life suffering cruelty and brutality by the hands of humans
+Benji came from Romania where he had a very poor start in life suffering cruelty and brutality at the hands of humans